Vicki Sara

+Biography

 Sara was born in Sydney, and attended Sydney Girls High School.
 She attended the University of Sydney, graduating with a Bachelor of Arts with Honours and a PhD in 1974 for her thesis titled "The action of prenatal trophic hormones on brain growth and behaviour".
 She worked at the Garvan Institute of Medical Research from 1973 to 1976, then as a research fellow at the International Brain Research Organization (IBRO).
 In 1980, she joined the Karolinska Institute in Stockholm, Sweden where she worked until 1993, when she returned to Australia to head the life sciences faculty at Queensland University of Technology.
-In 1996, she became Dean of Science at QUT.
+In 1996, she became dean of science at QUT.

-Professor Sara’s previous appointments include Chief Executive Officer of the Australian Research Council (ARC) from 2001–2004 and Chair of the Council and a member of the Prime Minister’s Science Engineering and Innovation Council (PMSEIC), and the CSIRO Board from 1997–2001.
+Professor Sara's previous appointments include chief executive officer of the Australian Research Council (ARC) from 2001 to 2004 and chair of the council and a member of the Prime Minister's Science Engineering and Innovation Council (PMSEIC), and the CSIRO Board from 1997 to 2001.

 Sara was appointed as the first female chair of ARC from 1997 to 2000.

 On 15 December 2004, Sara was appointed as Chancellor of University of Technology Sydney, serving in the role until 17 February 2016.
+Following this, Sara vowed to continue her work advancing the cause and accepted the role of Patron of the UTS Creating Futures Bequest Society quoting "Together, we can ensure that UTS continues to educate global citizens for the many years to come and produce research with real impact."
+Sara's legacy gift to the UTS is providing scholarships to support opportunities for study at UTS.

 In February 2015, the UTS Vicki Sara Building, also known as the Science Faculty Building, named in her honour was officially opened.